Maria CarpenaEmerging Trends & Research Writer

 - Itemize your marketing plan’s contributors and their responsibilities

-Let’s discuss each step in detail:
+Let’s discuss the marketing plan steps in detail:

 1. Write your overall mission

 The first step on how to make a marketing plan is by stating the overall mission that reflects your business’s goals.
 Be specific with what you want to achieve, but explain the details in the other sections of your marketing plan.

 For example, let’s say you own a dance studio that offers ballet dance classes for children and modern, hip hop classes for dancers of all ages.
 After receiving a lot of inquiries about ballet for adults, you developed a program to address this need.

 To launch your adult ballet class program, you created a marketing plan for this new service.
 Your overall mission is to increase awareness about this new dance class among interested adults and to increase sign-ups for your classes.